 There’s an old tale that’s told about people and circumstances.
 It goes like this, the people you surround yourself with can shape who you are.
 And that your circumstances and everyday experiences can define you.
-There’s nothing to contest there.
-Wouldn’t you even almost agree that it’s true?
-I mean, like almost?
+There’s nothing much to contest there.
+There is some truth in those statements depending on which lens you are looking at it from.

 What is not told in these tales that needs to be said as much, is that while you may be surrounded by people who do bad things, you don’t have to do bad.
 And while a single life event can drastically change your perception of life or how you live your life, it doesn’t have to.
 At the heart of our everyday life, there’s certainly always two things, a will and a way.